 As the Demon Deacons lined up for a 38-yard field goal in the first quarter against No. 8 Notre Dame at BB&T Field in Winston-Salem, North Carolina, only 10 players took the field.
 Holder Dom Maggio looked around, frantic and confused, but Sciba was nowhere to be found.
 He was stretching on the sideline before realizing it was already time to go in.

-Luckily, Sciba figured it out, and there was enough time left on the play clock to get the kick off and maybe give the Wake Forest Demon Deacons an early 3-0 lead over a nationally-ranked power.
+Luckily, Sciba figured it out, and there was enough time left on the play clock to get the kick off and maybe give the Wake Forest Demon Deacons an early first half lead over a nationally-ranked power.

 The result?
 Of course he hit it off the left upright.
 What else?